osmandapp/docs/content/osmand/personal/profiles.md

 ![Profiles General Settings Apperance iOS](/assets/images/personal/profiles/profile_gs_appearance_ios.png)

-- {% data variables.android-values.rotate_map_to_bearing %} - allows [to set orientation the map view](/osmand/map/interact-with-map#map-orientation-modes).
+- {% data variables.ios-values.rotate_map_to_bearing %} - allows [to set orientation the map view](/osmand/map/interact-with-map#map-orientation-modes).
 - {% data variables.ios-values.allow_3D_view%} - enables/disables 2.5D view of the map view.
 Use ["Gesture"](/osmand/map/interact-with-map#gestures) or ["My Location button"](/osmand/map/interact-with-map#my-location--zoom) for 3D view
-- {% data variables.android-values.always_center_position_on_map %} - allows to use center or bottom screen position for the cursor (["My location"](/osmand/map/interact-with-map#my-location--zoom)).
+- {% data variables.ios-values.always_center_position_on_map %} - allows to use center or bottom screen position for the cursor (["My location"](/osmand/map/interact-with-map#my-location--zoom)).
 In this mode the center of the map will be located slightly below the center of the device.
 It allows seeing more map information ahead of your movement which is usable in the navigation mode.

 {% endios %}